toddfast/js-template/README.md

 Detaches the template callback function from the selected elements so that it will no longer be called during template processing.

-## Template processing Environment
+## Template processing environment

 With the exception of the `data-jst-include` instruction, the values of all *js-template* attributes will contain JavaScript expressions.
-These expressions will be evaluated in an environment that includes bindings from a variety of sources, and names defined by any of these sources can be referenced in *js-template* attribute expressions as if they were variables:
+These expressions will be evaluated in an environment that includes the following:

-* All the properties of the `JsEvalContext`'s data object are included in the processing environment.
-* Explicitly declared variables: The `setVariable(name,value)` method of `JsEvalContext` creates a new variable with the name `variableName` in the processing environment if no such variable exists, assigning it the value `variableValue`.
-If the variable already exists, it will be reassigned the value `variableValue`.
-Variables can also be created and assigned with the `data-jst-values` instruction (see below).
-    * Note that variables defined in either of these ways are distinct from the `JsEvalContext` data object.
-Calling `setVariable` will not alter the data wrapped by the `JsEvalContext` instance.
-This fact can have important consequences when template processing is traversing the hierarchy of the data object (through the use of the `data-jst-select` instruction, for example -- see below): no matter what portion of the data hierarchy has been selected for processing, variables created with `setVariable` will always be available for use in template processing instructions.
-* Special variables: *js-template* also defines three special variables that can be used in processing instruction attributes:
-  * `this`: The keyword `this` in *js-template* attribute expressions will evaluate to the element on which the attribute is defined.
+* `this`: Evaluates to the element on which the attribute is defined.
 In this respect *js-template* attributes mirror event handler attributes like `onclick`.
-  * `$index`: Array-valued data can result in a duplicate template node being created for each array element (see `data-jst-select`, below).
-In this case the processing environment for each of those nodes includes `$index` variable, which will contain the array index of the element associated with the node.
-  * `$this`: `$this` refers to the context data object used in processing the current node.
-So in the above example we could substitute `$this.end` for `end` without changing the meaning of the `data-jst-content` expression.
-This may not seem like a very useful thing to do in this case, but there are other cases in which `$this` is necessary.
-If the data context contains a value such as a string or a number rather than an object with named properties, there is no way to retrieve the value using object-property notation, and so we need `$this` to access the value.
+* `$this`: The current context data object used in processing the current node
+* `$index`: The current index of the array being iterated over during `data-jst-select` processing
+* `$length`: The length of the current array being iterated over during `data-jst-select` processing
+* `$top`: The top data context, i.e. the object that was passed to `(re)fillTemplate()`
+* `$context`: The root instance of `JsContext` being used for template processing.
+(Advanced topic; see source code for more info)

 So if you have the template: